orbnedron/docker-homebridge-homeassistant/README.md

+THis is just an example image, it is not maintained...

 # Docker image for Homebridge with Home-Assistant plugin

 This image uses https://github.com/marcoraddatz/homebridge-docker as base, much och the scripts and docker configuration has been taken from this repository, credit to the creators.